RobertFurtuna10/Guru99-Jira/README.md

 -The necessary equipment and software are installed for testing

+#### Exit Criteria:
+- 90% of tests are passed.
+- exploratory testing was performed on New Account, Edit Account and Delete module.
+- To provide a detailed record of the test and the obtained results.

 #### Risks
+**Project Risks:**
+- The risk of team members committing human errors at various stages of the project, including testing activities.
+- The risk that one or more team members may become unavailable, thus affecting the progress of the project.
+- Uncertainty or lack of communication following testing or the review process, leading to delays or misunderstandings of identified issues.

+**Product Risks:**
--stability risks (crashes, disconnects, etc)
+- Stability risks (crashes, disconnects, etc)
+- IE browser might have performance issues
+- The web page pagination could be impacted when opened on mobile devices

--stress conditions might impact the web application
+- Stress conditions might impact the web application

--new browser might not be supported
+- New browser might not be supported

 ### 2.2 Test analysis
 -Test Login Account to check the functionality of the login menu.